 Gyumri’s matron was sculpted from bronze in 1975 as a tribute to the Soviet victory in WWII.
 Mother Armenia boldly raises one arm skyward while holding an ear of wheat in her hand.
 It’s no accident that she has her back turned to neighbouring Turkey.

 A huge concrete staircase and fountain complex not dissimilar to Yerevan’s Cascade unfurls like a carpet at Mother Armenia’s feet.
-The memorial continues at the bottom of the stairs with gardens and stone blocks inscribed with the names of all the former Soviet capitals in Russian alphabet.
+The memorial continues at the bottom of the stairs with gardens and stone blocks inscribed with the names of major WWII battles in Cyrillic.

 6. Gyumri WWII Memorial